argoms/argoms.github.io/swarmathon1.md

 -Eyeball it
 	---Like, a dozen lines of code max.
 Exact amount depends on your familiarity with the system- starting out, I modified like, 1-2 lines at a time.
 	-----Note that it's not really eyeballing it if you actually know exactly what you want and how to achieve it.
 I wouldn't call it eyeballing to write a simple data structure, like a linked list, in one go.
+	---Did it compile?
+If not, tweak it until it does if you think you know why it didn't compile.
-	---Did it work?
+	-----Now it compiles.
+Did it work?
 It's a miracle.

 -Observe how it failed
 ---Comment out your eyeballed code

 -Start removing bits in the *existing* code to see how that affects functionality

 -Use existing code as sanity checks
 	---E.g. checking a new button input? use existing messenging